bennn/dissertation/dissertation/scrbl/README.md

 - [X] conclusion ... other chapters?
 - [X] HEY write the contributions, separate from thesis the CONTRIBUTIONS will survive need to applaud them
-- [ ] "methods" -> "method" goddammit I am the first with these great METHOD canonical, you can improve but you will be second
+- [X] "methods" -> "method" goddammit I am the first with these great METHOD canonical, you can improve but you will be second (abstract intro conclusion)
+- [ ] diss to committee

+HEY
+- [ ] perf from NSA

 Style
 - [ ] goddammit typed-color too dark in oopsla-2019/pict